Graduate Initial Teacher Preparation

-Loyola faculty have partnered with schools and community organizations to ensure that teacher candidates gain extensive deep experiences engaging with diverse populations, including students with special needs and those labeled as English language learners (ELLs).
+Loyola faculty have partnered with schools and community organizations to ensure that teacher candidates gain extensive deep experiences engaging with diverse populations, including students with special needs and those labeled as English learners (ELs).
 TLLSC ensures that all teachers are prepared to serve all learners, including students from diverse social, emotional, behavioral, cultural, linguistic, developmental and academic backgrounds.

 TLLSC is rooted in the belief that teachers must adapt practices, not only in response to classroom situations and student needs, but also to shifts in school wide curriculum and programs, as well as to changes in state and federal policies and procedures.
 TLLSC aims to prepare teachers to be responsive and adaptive, viewing teacher candidates as beginning professionals from the time they enter the program and fostering their development of reflective learning and leadership skills.